Your free business.com+ membership unlocks exclusive tech deals and advisor support

 RFID vs. barcodes vs. NFC

 • Barcodes: Barcodes store limited information, such as a product’s price, origin and batch details.
 They are inexpensive and easy to print and scan.
-However, unlike RFID tags, they require direct visibility to the scanner.
+However, unlike RFID tags, barcodes require direct visibility to the scanner.

 How do retailers use RFID?